Ear Disorders & Treatments

 - Hearing loss

-In addition, our board-certified audiologists provide comprehensive diagnostic audiology and vestibular evaluation services for people of all ages.
+In addition, our team provides comprehensive diagnostic audiology and vestibular evaluation services for people of all ages.

 Hearing Loss & Hearing Disorders

 Hearing loss can affect your ability to communicate and dramatically affect your quality of life.

 - Aural atresia – a congenital condition in which the ear canal does not develop normally

 - Cholesteatoma – abnormal skin growth or cyst behind the eardrum